small-tech/site.js/README.md

   * `local`: Start server as regular process with locally-trusted certificates.
   * `global`: Start server as regular process with globally-trusted certificates.

-On platforms with systemd, you can also use:
+On Linux distributions with systemd, you can also use:

   * `enable`: Start server as daemon with globally-trusted certificates and add to startup.
   * `disable`: Stop server daemon and remove from startup.
   * `logs`: Display and tail server logs.
-  * `status`: Display detailed server information (press ‘q’ to exit).
+  * `status`: Display detailed server information.

 If `command` is omitted, behaviour defaults to `local`.